ranaibrahim4/Healthcare-Provider-Dashboard/README.md

 # Healthcare Provider Dataset Dashboard

 ## Project Overview
-This project aims to analyze and visualize a comprehensive healthcare provider dataset.
+This project analyzes and visualizes a comprehensive healthcare provider dataset.
 The goal is to extract actionable insights, track key performance indicators (KPIs), and present significant trends through an interactive dashboard.

 ## Requirements